Beyond-Finance/feature_map/readme/index.md

 title: Overview
 ---

 This gem helps identify and manage features within large applications.
-It was built specifically to support monolithic Ruby on Rails codebases, but can will function (see [Inline Execution]({{ '/getting-started/inline-execution' | relative_url }})) in any environment that supports the following comment styles:
+It was built specifically to support monolithic Ruby on Rails codebases, but can be integrated using [Inline Execution]({{ '/getting-started/inline-execution' | relative_url }}) into any environment that supports the following comment styles:
   - `#`
   - `//`
   - `/* single or multline */`